SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 - *Triad and NPCS:*
 -
 1. (5)[Unconfirmed] Animation fixes for NPCS (most are great) -> Kissing animation is needed, as npcs will rub their faces together (lol).
-Other than that I haven't found any animations that need fixes yet.
+Perhaps a few more facial expressions, laughing etc. Other than that I haven't found any animations that need fixes yet.
 - *Social Interaction and Romances:*
 -
 - *Missions and Gamemodes (Raid included):*